JOJ0/discodos/README.md

 * On MacOS I suggest getting both packages via homebrew: https://brew.sh/ (If homebrew seems overkill to you, just use the Windows links above)

-Make sure git and python can be executed from everywhere (Adjust your PATH environment variable accordingly).
-On Windows make sure you select the "Add Python 3.x to PATH" checkbox during the Python setup.
+Make sure git and python can be executed from everywhere (adjust your PATH environment variable accordingly).

+During the Python setup on Windows choose "Customize installation" and make sure you select the following options:

+- pip
+- py launcher
+- Associate files with Python (requires the py launcher)
+- Add Python to environment variables

 ### Linux / MacOS